Version 1.1, October 2019

 The goal of our Information Security Policy is to protect all the data we retain and process.

 We align with current international regulatory and industry best-practice guidance, and we’ve designed our security program around best-of-breed guidelines for cloud security.
-In particular, we make use of bodies like the Cloud Security Alliance, and we align our practices with ISO 27001 and 27018.
+In particular, we make use of bodies like the Cloud Security Alliance, and we align our practices with ISO27001 and ISO27018.

 Further details of our Information Security Policy are confidential.

-In the event of a data incident, we have a documented policy and firm processes to guide our actions, as well as a Data Incident Response Team (RT) to handle the incident.
+In the event of a data incident, we have a documented policy and firm processes to guide our actions, as well as a Data Incident Response Team to handle the incident and a Data Incident Registry where we log forensics records, sequence of actions and decisions taken to analyze, mitigate and communicate an incident.

 We comply with the GDPR and will notify you by email should we become aware of a data breach that affects you and requires notification.
 An email will be sent to the email addresses of the users registered in our product or as contact persons for your subscription with us.
 Feel free to email email@example.com if you wish to receive such alert to other email addresses.